-- 14. Enable the drive.
+- 13. Click on Setup -> Send to NVM.
+Click on yes to save. - 14.
+Enable the drive.
 Repeat from Step 11. - 15.
 Click on STOP.
 The command will go to zero (0), and the motor will stop. - 16.
-Click on DISABLE DRIVE, to disable the drive. - 17.
-Click on Setup -> Send to NVM.
-Click on yes to save.
+Click on DISABLE DRIVE, to disable the drive.

 The system is now aligned.
 You can create a Backup File, and then restore to identical systems.
-Systems must be identical and connected exactly the same.
+Systems must be identical, and motors must have exactly the same feedback device alignment with respect to motor phases.